King in Prussia

 King in Prussia (German: König in Preußen) was a title used by the Prussian kings (also in personal union Electors of Brandenburg) from 1701 to 1772.
 Subsequently, they used the title King of Prussia (König von Preußen).

 The House of Hohenzollern ruled Brandenburg as Prince-Electors, and were subjects of the Holy Roman Emperor.
 Since 1618, the Electors of Brandenburg had also ruled the Duchy of Prussia, which lay outside the empire, in a personal union.
 The dual state was known unofficially as Brandenburg-Prussia.
 Originally the dukes of Prussia held the fief as vassals of the King of Poland, until the Treaties of Labiau (1656) and Bromberg (1657), with which Frederick William, the Great Elector, achieved full sovereignty from the Polish Crown.
-In 1701 Elector Frederick III wanted to show his greatness by adopting the title king.
+His son, Elector Frederick III, then sought to show his greatness by adopting the title king.

-In the Crown Treaty of 16 November 1700, in return for Hohenzollern assistance in the War of the Spanish Succession and support for the Habsburg candidate in the subsequent election, Emperor Leopold I allowed Frederick to crown himself "King in Prussia".
-Only two royal titles were permitted within the borders of the Holy Roman Empire–King of the Romans (held by the Holy Roman Emperor or their heir apparent) and King of Bohemia (held more or less continuously since the 16th century by the Holy Roman Emperors in a de facto personal union).
+At the time, the only royal titles within the Holy Roman Empire were those of King of the Romans (held by the Holy Roman Emperor or their heir apparent) and King of Bohemia (held more or less continuously since the 16th century by the Holy Roman Emperors in a de facto personal union).
 However, Prussia lay outside the empire, and the Hohenzollerns were fully sovereign over it.
-Frederick thus argued that German law of the time allowed him to rule Prussia as a kingdom.
+Frederick thus argued that German law of the time allowed him to rule Prussia as a kingdom, outside the borders of the Holy Roman Empire.